Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 In all versions of NServiceBus, `endpoint.Stop()` immediately stops receiving new messages but waits for a period of time for currently running message handlers to complete.

-In NServiceBus version 7 and below, the MSMQ, RabbitMQ, Azure Storage Queues, and SQL transports allow handlers up to 30 seconds to complete before forcing an endpoint shutdown.
-In NServiceBus version 8, all transports block shutdown until all handlers complete.
+In NServiceBus version 7 and below, the MSMQ, ASB, RabbitMQ, Azure Storage Queues, and SQL transports allow handlers up to 30 seconds to complete before forcing an endpoint shutdown.
+In NServiceBus version 8, all transports block shutdown until all handlers complete or the [transport transaction](/transports/transactions.md) times out.

 The `CancellationToken` available on the `IMessageHandlerContext` in NServiceBus version 8 is triggered when the host forces shutdown.
 For example, by default, the .NET Generic Host signals the cancellation token after 5 seconds.